Thinkmill/keystatic/design-system/packages/icon/README.md

 # @keystar-ui/icon

-Iconography for the Voussoir design system.
+Iconography for the Keystar UI design system.